Your Face of America Gettysburg Participant Guide

 Due to the route, you must arrive at the start on time.
 You MUST carry with you a valid, current photo identification card to enter Joint Base Myer-Henderson Hall.
 Stragglers will not be allowed to proceed through the base.

 3:30 p.m.
 Riders arrive at the Frederick Fairgrounds, Frederick, Maryland

 - Fairgrounds Location: 797 E Patrick St, Frederick, MD 21701.

-- Athletes celebrate with food, beverage, and live musical entertainment from Earls of Kent.
+- Athletes celebrate with food, beverage, and live musical entertainment.
 Food trucks will be on-site with options for purchase.

 - Store bikes in a secured building.

 - Collect your overnight bag, and catch free local hotel shuttles from the fairgrounds.

 4:00-7:30 p.m.
 Shuttle service to hotels from Frederick Fairgrounds

 - Shuttle vans provide transportation for participants to their hotels.